 - Your passport

 - Your residence card (with a registered address on the back)

 You may also be asked to make an inkan or hanko.
 This is a seal that has characters (your name) carved into the bottom and is used as a form of signature for official documentation in Japan.
 Seals can be purchased for as little as ¥2,000 and you can specify your own design.
 As a foreigner, however, you are not expected to have a seal and so can use your hand-signature instead (arguably preferable because it means one less thing to remember when you visit a bank branch).

 You will need a bank card (not just a bank account number) to sign an apartment lease and get a mobile phone.
 Issuance of debit cards take 2-3 weeks, but if that’s too long you can request a cash card instead (a card that you can only use to withdraw money at ATMs).
 Cash cards usually arrive within 7-10 days.

-Armed with your resident card and bank card you are now able to get a mobile phone.
+Armed with your residence card and bank card you are now able to get a mobile phone.
 To rent an apartment you will need a contact phone number so this should be your next priority.
-It used to be the case that all phone contracts were two years but monthly contracts are now widely available through stores like Bic Camera or Rakuten.
+It used to be the case that all phone contracts were two years but monthly contracts are now widely available through Docomo and other providers.